IAmSuyogJadhav/3d-mri-brain-tumor-segmentation-using-autoencoder-regularization/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/IAmSuyogJadhav/3d-mri-brain-tumor-segmentation-using-autoencoder-regularization/blob/master/Example_on_BRATS2018.ipynb)

+However, note that you will need to have access to the BraTS2018 dataset before running the example on Google Colaboratory.
+If you already have access to the dataset, You can simply upload the dataset to Google Drive and input the dataset path in the example notebook.

 # Issues

 If you encounter any issue or have a feedback, please don't hesitate to [raise an issue](https://github.com/IAmSuyogJadhav/3d-mri-brain-tumor-segmentation-using-autoencoder-regularization/issues/new).